Aliases for ERBB4 Gene

 GeneCards Summary for ERBB4 Gene

 ERBB4 (Erb-B2 Receptor Tyrosine Kinase 4) is a Protein Coding gene.
 Diseases associated with ERBB4 include Amyotrophic Lateral Sclerosis 19 and Erbb4-Related Amyotrophic Lateral Sclerosis.
-Among its related pathways are RET signaling and Activation of cAMP-Dependent PKA.
+Among its related pathways are GPCR Pathway and RET signaling.
 GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is EGFR.

 UniProtKB/Swiss-Prot for ERBB4 Gene